Closing the Gender Pay Gap: A Call to Action on International Equal Pay Day

 4. Formal Employment and Social Protection: Initiatives aimed at transitioning women from informal to formal employment, combined with comprehensive social protection measures, can uplift vulnerable workers, offering better wages and benefits.

-5. Breaking Down Barriers: Discriminatory laws, social norms, and policies that hinder women’s access to specific professions and leadership roles must be dismantled.
+5. Breaking Down Barriers: Discriminatory laws, social norms, and policies that hinder women’s access to specific professions and leadership roles must be dismantle

 International Equal Pay Day is not just a symbolic date; it is a call to action – to renew our commitment to address the systemic disparities that persist in remuneration and opportunities for women across the international community.
 The case of the Birmingham City Council workers illustrates the ongoing struggles for pay equity and the need for concerted efforts to address this global challenge.
 As we observe this day, we must remember that achieving equal pay is not just a legal obligation but a moral imperative.
 Equal pay is not solely a women’s issue; it is a commitment to building a fairer and more equitable world, where every woman is compensated fairly for her work, regardless of her job title or when she left her employment.